Due to federal mandates, vaccinations and masks may be required for those attending in person. We will update as more

 Beginning in the summer of 1990, the NASA's Texas Space Grant Consortium initiated weeklong professional development training for teachers.
 This aerospace workshop, called LiftOff, emphasizes science, technology, engineering, and mathematics (STEM) learning experiences by incorporating a space science theme supported by NASA missions.
-In 2013 we began partnering with NASA Johnson Space Center and the Middle School Aerospace Scholars program.
-That partnership continues.
 Teacher participants are provided with information and experiences through speakers, hands-on activities and field investigations that promote space science and enrichment activities for themselves and others.